Home

 “With large items like furniture, it’s difficult to visualize how much space it will take up in your room; AR solves that,” says Muñoz.
 “Also, judging how the product will look with the rest of its surroundings; customers no longer need to go through a raft of images to see all the product variants, and then try to imagine how it will co-ordinate with their existing pieces.
 And there’s a benefit to the SMB too, in that product managers no longer have to spend time Photoshopping and uploading items to be able to display all those variants.”

-Enhance's no-code 3D and AR viewer | Furniture: Balliu
+Enhance's no-code 3D and AR viewer | Furniture: Coco wolf

 As well as taking the guesswork out of online shopping, 3D and AR can address a number of other pain points encountered by SMBs, helping to lower return rates, simplify inventory management, reduce marketing costs and much more.
 In fact, the technology has a profound impact across a variety of functions, particularly sales, marketing, and product development.

-Key questions about integrating 3D and AR
+Key considerations for integrating 3D and AR

 “A key question that company bosses ask me when discussing 3D and AR technology in commerce is how to get started,” says Muñoz.
 “They wonder what exactly it will involve, and what the process is to integrate immersive experiences in their online properties.”